Discrimination on the grounds of pregnancy and maternity

 Note: you MUST act quickly in this situation.
 You have three months less one day from the act of discrimination to bring your claim to tribunal, and going through ACAS can take up at least a third of this time.

-If you need further advice and guidance regarding pregnancy and maternity discrimination at this time, call us now on 0808 164 0808 or request a call back.
+If you need further advice and guidance regarding pregnancy discrimination and maternity discrimination at this time, call us now on 0808 164 0808 or request a call back.